timsears/reflectionwithoutremorse/README.md

+This code was forked with the intention to convert it to a usable library.
+So far it simply builds with cabal and the directory has been reorganized a little.
+The only focus so far has been on the FreeMonad material.
+It's definitely not yet ready for hackage but was usable in some toy code I am working on.

+*The original readme appears below*

 Code accompanying the paper Reflection without Remorse:Revealing a hidden sequence to speed up monadic reflection

 This code is organized as follows: